The cell-centered Finite-Volume self-consistent approach for heterostructures: 1D electron gas at the Si-SiO2 interface: Methods

 To include electron-electron interaction, one should add the exchange-correlation energy in eV unit, $V_{xc}=U_{xc}/q$, to the numerator of Eq. \eqref{eq16} as $E_{sc}(y,z)=(-\phi(y,z)+\chi_e(y,z)+V_{xc}(y,z)~)/V_{sc}$.
 The local exchange-correlation potential can be expressed as

 where $r^\star$ is the average distance between charges and $a^\star$ is the effective Bohr radius and $m_t$ ($m_l$) refers to the transverse (longitudinal) effective-mass~\cite{ando2003self}.
 Note that, $V_{xc}$ commonly is expressed in the SI system in literature, whereas here it refers to the exchange-correlation potential in the eV unit.
 The above $V_{xc}$ intentionally has been expressed in terms of $I^\star$, i.e., the inverse of the average distance between charges.
 The seminal expression for $V_{xc}$ is given in terms of the inverse of electron density, such as the expression given in Ref. ~\cite{hedin1971explicit}.
-Estimation of electron density in barrier domains (insulator layers) can be very small.
 Therefore, the value of any parameters in terms of the inverse of electron density may exceed the realizable floating-point number of the computation machine.
 Slightly different exchange-correlation functional suggested by Hedin and Lundqvist can also be rearranged in the same fashion as

 with the same definitions for $I^\star$ and effective Bohr radius $a^\star$~\cite{stern1984electron,gao2013quantum}.
 Even though the order of parameters is the same in Eq. \eqref{eq18} and Eq. \eqref{eq19}, it is evident that these two equations differ in the three constant values [e.g., the 11.4 in Eq. \eqref{eq18} vs the 21 in Eq. \eqref{eq19}].
-Note that, $V_{xc}$ is a function of the electron density, which must be guessed in the first iteration.
 In the next subsection, we will explain how the semi-classical Thomas-Fermi approximation can provide fairly reasonable initial guesses for both electrostatic potential and electron density required for the first cycle of the self-consistent solution.